Data Analyst - Grade VI

 - Identify business needs, set expectations and identify improvement opportunities

-- Be able to take responsibility for managing aspects of the project, managing resources, timelines and delivering status reports feeding into the overall project
+- Be able to take responsibility for managing aspects of projects, managing resources, timelines and delivering status reports feeding into the overall project

 - Be able to document and write reports